 All of the Company’s new projects are vetted for compliance with national and international legislation and are subject to a comprehensive human rights review, including an impact assessment.
 These checks involve over ten of Nornickel’s functions.

 Information on alleged human rights violations is collected via Nornickel’s Corporate Trust Service, employee questionnaires, and sentiment surveys among the local population.
 The Company guarantees confidentiality for whistle-blowers and respondents.
-Report statistics are reviewed by the Audit and Sustainable Development Committee of the Board of Directors on a quarterly basis.
+Report statistics are reviewed by the Audit Committee of the Board of Directors on a quarterly basis.